Is your precious newborn’s skin dry and peeling?

 7. Soothing Oatmeal Bath

-Oatmeal is excellent for many things, but especially if your little one has eczema or extremely dry skin.
+Oatmeal is excellent for many things, especially if your little one has eczema or extremely dry skin.

 Add a couple of tablespoons to a lukewarm bath and let your baby soak for ten minutes.
-Rinse off with a little water and apply your preferred lotion.
+Rinse off with a bit of water and apply your preferred lotion.

 When to See a Doctor

 Usually, there is no need to seek medical advice.
 Peeling and dry skin happens to most new babies and will stop once the new layer of skin is exposed.
 Still, there are a few signs to look out for.

 If you spot any of the symptoms below, contact your pediatrician.

 - Sudden redness that doesn’t go away.